bgol/LandingPad/README.md

   - Center coordinates X/Y: the center position of the overlay station (Default: 100/490)
   - Screen Width/Height: the gamescreen resolution to keep the right aspect ratio (Default: screen of EDMC)
   - Drawing delay: delay between each drawing step in milliseconds (allowed range: 0 ..
 500, Default: 100)

+* Special meaning for Fleetcarriers:
+  - Greenside `left` is an upside down carrier (rotated 180°).
+  - Station Radius times two is the sidelength of the squarebox which contains all pads.

 ## Acknowledgements